Safe Shopping

 "Totally worth the three hours"

-The plantation tour guide was very informative and he didn’t rush us through.
+The plantation tour guide was very informative and he didn't’t rush us through.
 We really enjoyed touring the attic to cellar tour, as well as walking the grounds afterward even though it was a chilly and rainy day.
 The tea room food was outstanding.!
 We also took a basketweaving class, which was instructive however, bring your sense of humor because you will need it.
 Totally worth the three hours, which flew by faster than you would think a basketweaving class could go.
 Everyone in the class was so nice, we could have stayed to chart longer.

 Profile Photo